executablebooks/markdown-it-py/docs/architecture.md

 Rules are managed by names via [Ruler](https://markdown-it.github.io/markdown-it/#Ruler) instances and can be  `enabled` / `disabled` from the [MarkdownIt](https://markdown-it.github.io/markdown-it/#MarkdownIt) methods.

-You can note, that some rules have a `validation mode` - in this mode rules do not modify the token stream, and only look ahead for the end of a token.
+Note that some rules have a `validation mode` - in this mode rules do not modify the token stream, and only look ahead for the end of a token.
 It's one important design principle - a token stream is "write only" on block & inline parse stages.